Reverend Dr. Jamesetta Ferguson – (President and CEO)

-Thomas M. Williams Sr. is Vice Chair of the MOLO Village Board of Directors and an active volunteer in MOLO’s programming.
-For the past six years, he has also ministered to participant in the 300-man Community Transitional Resident Facility.
-The youngest of ten children, he graduated from Fairdale High School in 1987 and earned a certificate from Ahrens Vocational Center in Cabinet Making that same year.
-Thomas has been married to Reverend Sheree Cox since 2009; between them they have nine children and nine grandchildren.
+Mr. Williams is an active volunteer in MOLO’s programming.
+For the past six years, he has ministered to participants in the 300-man Community Transitional Resident Facility.
+He graduated from Fairdale High School in 1987 and earned a certificate from Ahrens Vocational Center in Cabinet Making that same year.

-Donanne Fitzgerald, Secretary/Treasurer of the MOLO Village Board, began to serve as the credit building counselor with MOLO Village in October of 2015.
+Ms. Fitzgerald began to serve as the credit building counselor with MOLOVillage in October of 2015.
 Teaching and coaching come naturally to her as she has worked within the education field with both regular and special needs children and young adults for more than 25 years.
-Donanne holds a Bachelor of Science in Home Economics, Retail Management & Marketing from the University Of Kentucky.
-Donanne is invested in building a stronger Russell community by improving the quality of life in those she serves.
+Donanne holds a Bachelor of Science in Home Economics, Retail Management & Marketing from the University of Kentucky.

 Betty J. Adkins, M.Ed.